 - 3-2.1 Slowly back the tractor/truck (towing vehicle) up to the front end of the semitrailer so the kingpin of the semitrailer is centered between the tractor fifth wheel jaws.
 Stop the towing vehicle just inches ahead of the semitrailer.
 Set tractor parking brake. - 3-2.2 Check the semitrailer king pin plate.
 It should be in a horizontal position.
-The king pin plate should be the same height, to slightly lower, than the latch area of the fifth wheel plate of the towing vehicle.
-Drain all air and moisture from the towing vehicle air brake system following towing vehicle manufacturer's instructions. - 3-2.3 Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag (See Figure 3-1).
+Use landing gear (See Section 3-1.1) to raise or lower the kingpin plate sufficiently to set proper coupling height.
+Drain all air and moisture from the towing vehicle air brake system following towing vehicle manufacturer's instructions. - 3-2.3 Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag (See Figure 3-3).
 Chock the semitrailer wheels before activating the semitrailer air supply valve in the towing vehicle.
 Set the parking brakes.